 Lawn tractor features to look for:

-If you want to do more than mow then a heavy-duty garden tractor, capable of handling more than five acres, may be what you’re looking for.
+If you want to do more than mow, a heavy-duty garden tractor capable of handling over five acres might be what you’re looking for.

 Garden tractors generally come with an integrated tow-bar and power source at the back, so you can attach different accessories that allow you to use it for much more than mowing.
 Trailers and grass collectors are fairly common choices, but you can get leaf blowers and chemical sprayers, too.